angadhn/MySite/_notes/Space Data Center Analysis.md

 N_{launches,servers} = \lceil \frac{408}{100} \rceil = 5 \text{ launches}
 $$

+The racks alone are over a single Starship launch.
 # Conclusion

 So after this analysis, the launch manifest therefore looks like this: